-In support of this hypothesis and extensions of the BFLPE over the five secondary school Years 5-9 (see Figure 1) we begin with the Integrated ASC Model (Table 4) in which school-average achievement is based on a latent factor defined by school-average math Year 4 grades, school-average test, and school track.
+In support of this hypothesis and extensions of the BFLPE over the five secondary school Years 5 through 9 (see Figure 1), we begin with the integrated ASC model (see Table 4) in which T4 school-average achievement is based on a latent factor defined by school-average math Year 4 grades, school-average test scores, and school track.
 This latent factor was well-defined, as correlations among the three indicators varied from .89 to .94, and the standardized factor loadings varied from .94 to .98.
-The direct effects were significant in Year 5, but were not significant in Years 6-8, indicating that the initial negative effects in Year 5 neither neither increased nor decreased in during these years.
-However, there was a significantly negative direct effect in Year 9, indicating that the BFLPE is significantly more negative in Year 9, even after controlling for the negative effects in Years 5-8.
-This indicates that following the significant negative effect in Year 5, there is no significant change in the size of the BFLPE over the period of Years 6-8, but there is a new, significantly negative BFLPE at Year 9 beyond what be explained in term of the effects in Years 5-8.
+The direct effects were significant in Year 5, but were not significant in Years 6 through 8, indicating that the initial negative effects in Year 5 neither increased nor decreased during these years.
+However, there was a significantly negative direct effect in Year 9, indicating that the BFLPE is significantly more negative in Year 9, even after controlling for the negative effects in Years 5 through 8.
+This indicates that following the significant negative effect in Year 5, there is no significant change in the size of the BFLPE over the period of Years 6 through 8, but there is a new, significantly negative BFLPE at Year 9 beyond what can be explained in terms of the effects in Years 5 through 8.

-This pattern of results for the direct effects is consistent with the finding that the total effects were statistically significant in all Years 5-9 (-.13 to -.26).
-The test of the equality of the total effects was rejected (Wald = 21.73, df = 4, p < .001), but orthogonal polynomial contrasts were non-significant for both linear and quadratic effects.
-However, comparisons of the total effect for each year against the mean effects for the other four years revealed only one statistically significant difference: the negative

-BFLPE was significantly smaller at Year 8 (-.13, p = .008; see Table 3).
-Interestingly, although the size of the BFLPE was most negative in Year 9 (-.31), this effect was not significantly different from the average total effects in Years 5-8 (p = .132).
-In summary, on the basis of the total effects, the direction of the BFLPE was reasonably consistent over the five years.
-Although the most negative effect was in the final year of mandatory school, the nonsignificant linear trend suggests that the effects were not systematically increasing or decreasing over this critical developmental period.
+This pattern of results for the direct effects is consistent with the finding that the total effects were statistically significant in all Years 5 through 9 (-.13 to -.26).
+The test of the equality of the total effects was rejected (Wald = 21.73, df = 4, p < .001), but orthogonal polynomial contrasts were nonsignificant for both linear and quadratic effects.
+However, comparisons of the total effect for each year against the mean effects for the other 4 years revealed only one statistically significant difference: the negative BFLPE was significantly smaller at Year 8 (-.13, p = .008; see Table 3).
+Interestingly, although the size of the BFLPE was most negative in Year 9 (-.31), this effect was not significantly different from the average total effects in Years 5 through 8 (p = .132).
+In summary, on the basis of the total effects, the direction of the BFLPE was reasonably consistent over the 5 years.
+Although the Predictor test only most negative effect was in the final year of mandatory school, the nonsignificant linear trend suggests that the effects were not systematically increasing or decreasing over this critical developmental period.
 Hence, there is clear support for Hypothesis 3: that there is an enduring negative legacy of the BFLPE.

 Effects of different indicators of school-average math achievement and school track.
-In Models A1-A3 (Table 3) we tested the BFLPE separately for: school-average achievement based on Year 4 math grades (Model B1), school track (Model B2), math test scores (Model B3).
-Not surprisingly, given the very high correlations among these different indicators, the pattern of results based on each is similar to that based on the latent factor already discussed.
+In Models A1 through A3 (see Table 3), we tested the BFLPE separately for: school-average achievement based on Year 4 math grades (Model A1), school track (Model A2), and math test scores (Model A3).
+Not surprisingly, given the very high correlations among these different indicators, the pattern of results based on each is similar to that which is based on the latent factor already discussed.
 However, this consistency across the three indicators is important, as two of the indicators are based on primary school performance prior to the start of secondary school.
-In contrast to these true pre-treatment indicators, most previous BFLPE studies are based on post-treatment measures of achievement-as with our school-average measure of math test scores.
+In contrast to these true pretreatment indicators, most previous BFLPE studies are based on posttreatment measures of achievement-as with our school-average measure of math test scores.